Physics-Informed PointNets for Modeling Electromagnetic Scattering from All-Dielectric Metasurfaces with Inclined Nanopillars: Methodology

 Second, defining boundary conditions can be challenging when working with irregular geometries in mesh-based approaches, as a single pixel may contain both boundary and interior regions.
 This ambiguity complicates loss function implementation.
 It requires decision-making about whether a given pixel contributes to boundary constraints or PDE residuals.
 This issue is also present in the case of our inclined pillars, where separating between the pillars and surrounding air can be challenging due to numerical artifacts present when deciding which pixel belongs to which medium.
 PointNets (\hyperref[fig:pointnetc_schematic]{Fig.~\ref{fig:pointnetc_schematic}}), on the other hand, eliminate this issue, as they naturally distinguish between boundary and interior points.

-Another limitation of mesh-based approaches is their poor performance when dealing with sparse data.
-Since convolutions are applied over the entire grid regardless of where meaningful information is located, this can lead to significant inefficiencies.
-In scenarios where most of the input consists of empty, irrelevant, or noisy regions, a large portion of the computational effort is wasted.
-This makes mesh-based NNs less suitable for applications involving highly sparse or irregularly distributed data.\\
+Another limitation of mesh-based approaches is their poor performance when processing sparse data.
+They compute across the entire grid, wasting resources on empty or irrelevant regions.
+This inefficiency makes them less suitable for applications with highly sparse or irregularly distributed data.